praekeltfoundation/patterns/docs/age-gateway.rst

 - Which front-ends will the project support?
 An age gateway needs to be implemented for every required front-end.
 - Does the project require a mobi-site frontend?
 Remember that the Diageo Perfect Age Gateway only supports javascript enabled devices, which doesn't include any low-end devices.
+- The age gateway will be the first page that visitors interact with.
+It needs to attract users to the rest of the site without violating Diageo content policies. (see links below for more information)

 Limitations
 +++++++++++